MMC Burkhardt Commissioning

-231201-N-CM110-1336 SAN DIEGO (Dec.
-1, 2023) – Chief Machinist’s Mate Joseph Burkhardt, from Beaverton, Oregon, assigned to amphibious assault carrier USS Tripoli (LHA 7), salutes the side boys during his commissioning ceremony, Dec.
+(Dec.
+1, 2023) – Chief Warrant Officer Joseph Burkhardt, from Beaverton, Oregon, assigned to amphibious assault carrier USS Tripoli (LHA 7), gives a speech during his commissioning ceremony, Dec.
 1. During the ceremony, Burkhardt was promoted to chief warrant officer.
 Tripoli is an America-class amphibious assault ship homeported in San Diego.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Maci Sternod)
+(U.S. Navy video by Mass Communication Specialist 3rd Class Kaleb Shultz)

 |Date Taken: